fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/devices/remote-update.md

 1. Sign in to Microsoft Teams admin center by going to https://admin.teams.microsoft.com.
 2. Navigate to **Teams devices** and then select **Phones**, **Displays**, **Panels**, or **Teams Rooms on Android**.
 3. Refer to the widget titled **Software auto-updates** to determine the number of active update paths.
 4. On this widget, select **View details**.
-A dialogue box opens showing the list of active update paths with the following details:
+A dialog box opens showing the list of active update paths with the following details:

    - Device model and manufacturer
    - Current version and new version